microsoft/sarif-tutorials/docs/2-Basics.md

 code libraries that define additional analysis rules.
 SARIF defines the optional `tool.extensions` property to represent plugins.<sup><a href="#note-4">4</a></sup>

-## <a id="results"></a>Results

-The primary purpose of a run is to hold a set of "results".
-A result is an observation about the code.
-For most tools, the results represent "issues" &mdash; conditions that might detract from the quality of the code.
-But some results might be purely informational.

 If the tool didn't detect any problems, the log file might look like this:

 ```json